n8n-io/n8n-docs/docs/doc2/export/create-a-infor-ion-api-file.md

 ---
-title: How to create an Infor ION file
+title: How to create an Infor ION API file
 description: This is a step by step guide how to create an Infor ION API file that is needed for the export from DOC² to Infor with the permissions InforOS user must have.
 date: 2022-04-24
 hero: How to create an Infor ION file